IPhone 12: Repairability concerns

 iFixit and Australian YouTuber Hugh Jeffreys discovered that a number of key components such as the cameras would malfunction or display warnings if they are replaced with new ones or those taken from an otherwise identical donor unit.
 Internal Apple documents also mention that, beginning with the iPhone 12 and in subsequent models, authorized technicians would have to run the phones through an internal System Configuration tool to reprogram repaired units in order to account for hardware changes.
 While Apple has yet to comment on the issue, the inability to replace key system components have raised concerns about right to repair and planned obsolescence.
 However, the iPhone 12 Mini does not have this issue.
 Apple later addressed the issue with the release of iOS 14.4, which displays a warning message if the phone detects an unpaired camera module but otherwise allows for full functionality.

+Electromagnetic radiation concerns

+In September 2023, the French watchdog agency Agence nationale des fréquences notified Apple that sales of the iPhone 12 must be halted in France due to the device exceeding the legal specific absorption rate for consumer electronics.
+The agency also requested that Apple must recall all iPhone 12s that have been produced in order to meet safety regulations.
+However, this coincided with the release of the iPhone 15 models where Apple also discontinued the iPhone 12 globally.

+Despite the move however, France's digital minister did emphasize the iPhone 12's radiation levels remained well below the threshold deemed harmful by scientific studies.
+Even Apple, "...disputed the findings and said the device complies with regulations..."
+[Regulations | source 39].
+This highlighted a discrepancy between the agency's tests and real-world phone usage scenarios.